lfmerrick21/WhEATBreeders/README.md

 ### **Introduction**

-A common problem associated with performing Genome Wide Association Studies (GWAS) is the abundance of false positive and false negative associated with population structure.
-One way of dealing with this issue is to first calculate Principal Components (PC) and then use those PCs as to account for population structure when running the GWAS.
-This method has shown to not only reduce false positives but also increase the power of the test.
-Here we present an R based package that can preform GWAS using PCA and user imputed covariate to calculate SNPs associated with a phenotype called “GWhEAT”.
-It will also check to see if the PC are in linear dependence to the covariates and remove the PCs if they are.
-Using the freely availably R studio software this packaged is designed to quickly and efficiently calculate a P-value for every SNP phenotype association.
-The results from this package are including but not limited to a Manhattan plot, QQ-plot and table with every recorded p-value.
+WhEATBreeders was created to lower the bar for implementing genomic selection models for plant breeders to utilize within their own breeding programs.
+Not only does include functions for genotype quality control and filtering, but it includes easy to use wrappers for the most commonly use models in many scenarios with K-Fold cross-validation or validation sets.
+You can also implement GWAS assisted genomic selection.
+We created a full wrapper for quality control and genomci selection in our function “WHEAT”.
+Additionaly we walk through the set up of unrpelicated data using adjuste means and calculate cullis heritability.
+We also go through multi-output and multi-trait wrappers for GWAS in GAPIt.
+Finally we walk through cross-prediction using PopVar, rrBLUP, and sommer.

 ### **Description of package functions**

-For a full list of functions within GWhEAT see “Reference\_Manual.pdf” this file contains not only the full list of functions but also a description of each.
+For a full list of functions within WhEATBreeders see “Reference\_Manual.pdf” this file contains not only the full list of functions but also a description of each.
 The pdf also has each functions arguments listed.
-And like with all R packages once GWhEAT is installed and loaded you can type ?function\_name and that specific function’s full descriptions will appear in the help tab on RStudio.
+And like with all R packages once WhEATBreeders is installed and loaded you can type ?function\_name and that specific function’s full descriptions will appear in the help tab on RStudio.

 ### **Getting started**